tar_hook_before: Hook to prepend code

 names

 Name of targets in the target list to apply the hook.
-Supplied with tidyselect helpers like starts_with(), as in names = starts_with("your_prefix_").
+Supplied using tidyselect helpers like starts_with(), as in names = starts_with("your_prefix_").
+Set to NULL to include all targets supplied to the targets argument.
 Targets not included in names still remain in the target list, but they are not modified because the hook does not apply to them.

 set_deps

 Logical of length 1, whether to refresh the dependencies of each modified target by scanning the newly generated target commands for dependencies.
 If FALSE, then the target will keep the original set of dependencies it had before the hook.
+Set to NULL to include all targets supplied to the targets argument.
 TRUE is recommended for nearly all situations.
 Only use FALSE if you have a specialized use case and you know what you are doing.

 Value